-GRCh37/hg19 (b37d5) will continue to serve as the alignment template until it is superseded and adopted by leaders in the field.
+Alignment against Hg19build37 (b37) is performed on Dragen instrument according to the Dragen proprietary map-align algorithm.
+GRCh37/hg19 (b37d5) will continue to serve as the alignment template until it is superseded by GRCh38/hg38 and approved by the Steering Committee.
+This is expected during year 1 of UDN Phase II.
 Alignment of reads to GRCh37/hg19 (b37d5) is performed without truncation of the data.
-More specifically, duplicates are marked but not removed from the dataset.
+More specifically, duplicate rate is recorded, but not removed from the dataset.